Modernising legacy payment solutions for a market-leading payment services provider

 The Client

-Our client is a market leader of payment services within the UK public and social housing sector, providing a range of payment channels to more than 50% of UK local authorities and 90% of the UK’s top 200 housing associations.
+Our Client is a market leader in payment services for the UK public and social housing sector.
+Established in 1994, the company now handles ยฃ8.5 billion annually, serving over 4.5 million end customers.
+They support more than 50% of UK local authorities and 90% of the top 200 housing associations.

 The Challenge